yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It is RECOMMENDED that PKCE is used and that the code_verifier is tied to the *Client App* instance, as mitigation to authorization code theft and injection attacks.

+# IANA Considerations

+This document has no IANA actions.

+--- back

+# Detecting Presence of Native Apps claiming Urls on iOS and Android {#Appendix-A}

+## iOS

+App SHALL invoke iOS {{iOS.method.openUrl}} method with options {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
+Otherwise the method returns false in completion.success.

+## Android

+App SHALL invoke Android {{android.method.intent}} method with FLAG_ACTIVITY_REQUIRE_NON_BROWSER, which throws ActivityNotFoundException if no matching app is found.

 # Background and relation to other standards

 ## App2App across trust domains requires a web browser